By Sumit Kumar Suman, CNLU Patna

 Exception: Sexual intercourse by man with her consent his own wife, the wife not being under fifteen years of age, is not rape.

-Essentials ingredients of section of 375:
+Essentials ingredients of the Section of 375:

 - There must be sexual intercourse with a woman by a man;